 Instructions

 - Add all ingredients into a high-speed blender and blend on high until smooth.
-I recommend adding the liquids first, it always makes it easier to blend everything together.
+I always recommend adding the liquids first to help everything blend more easily.

 Notes

-Storing: Whenever you’re storing a smoothie, try to find a jar that’s the perfect size for it.
+- Storing: I don't recommend storing the smoothie, but if you need to, try to find a jar that’s the perfect size for it.
 The less space there is, the less air can be in the jar, and the longer the smoothie will stay fresh.
+You can store it in the refrigerator for up to 24 hours.

 This smoothie was so refreshing and nicely tart.
 I had it as a snack but I'll add some protein powder next time to make it into a meal!